 For me, biking longer and harder was a faster way to lose weight.
 If I ate okay, but went for a long bike ride, I'd still lose weight.
 If I ate very well and biked for a long time, I'd go down even faster.

-Water.
+- Water.
 I just drank water (and coffee).
 No beer, no lemonade, no especially no soda.
 Not even the 0 calorie sodas.
-Luckily for me, my work had a seltzer machine, so drinking bubbly water was an everyday occurance.
+Luckily for me, my work had a seltzer machine, so drinking bubbly water was an everyday occurrence.

 I started this on June 21st (the night I weighed myself).
 I weighed 190 pounds.